 - Begin planning your Global Education experience nine months to one year before your anticipated departure, to develop a financial plan.
 A good way to start is to attend a Financing Your Global Education Program Workshop.

-Scholarships - scholarships offered to First-Generation ASU students who want to participate in a Global Education program.
+- Scholarships - Filter to see scholarships offered to First-Generation ASU students who want to participate in a Global Education program.

 - ASU First-Year Success Center: At these offices on all four campuses, you can meet with a coach and talk to other students about navigating resources at ASU.